devopswiki/documentation/kubernetes/README.md

 Kubernetes gère lui-même ses composants internes sous forme de pods et services.

 - Si vous ne trouvez pas un objet, essayez de lancer la commande kubectl avec l’option **-**A ou **--all-namespaces**

+In this lecture, we explore **namespaces** in Kubernetes, which provide a way to organize and manage resources within a cluster.
+Here's a breakdown of the key concepts and operational aspects covered in the lecture:

+#### Key Concepts

+1. **Analogy of Namespaces**:
+   - Just as two boys named Mark are differentiated by their last names (e.g., Mark Smith and Mark Williams), namespaces in Kubernetes help distinguish resources.
+   - Each namespace acts like a separate house, allowing for resource isolation and management.

+2. **Default Namespaces**:
+   - The default namespace is automatically created by Kubernetes when a cluster is set up.
+This is where most of the objects (like Pods, Deployments, Services) are created unless specified otherwise.
+   - Kubernetes also creates two additional namespaces:
+     - **kube-system**: For Kubernetes system components and services.
+     - **kube-public**: For resources accessible to all users.

+3. **Creating and Using Custom Namespaces**:
+   - You can create your own namespaces to isolate resources.
+For example, separate namespaces for development and production environments help prevent accidental modifications across environments.
+   - Namespaces allow for resource quotas, defining how many resources can be used, which ensures fair resource distribution.

+4. **Communication Between Namespaces**:
+   - Resources within the same namespace can refer to each other by name.
+   - To communicate with services in other namespaces, use the format: `servicename.namespace.svc.cluster.local`.
+The last part (`cluster.local`) is the default domain name for the cluster.

+#### Operational Aspects

+1. **Listing Pods by Namespace**:
+   - Use `kubectl get pods` to list pods in the default namespace.
+   - To list pods in another namespace, include the `--namespace` option, like `kubectl get pods --namespace=kube-system`.

+2. **Creating a Pod in a Specific Namespace**:
+   - You can specify the namespace when creating a Pod with `kubectl create -f pod-definition.yaml --namespace=dev`.
+   - Alternatively, include the namespace in the Pod definition file under the metadata section.

+3. **Creating a New Namespace**:
+   - Use a namespace definition file, specifying `apiVersion: v1`, `kind: Namespace`, and a `metadata` section with a name.
+   - Or run the command: `kubectl create namespace dev`.

+4. **Switching Context to a Namespace**:
+   - To avoid specifying the namespace every time, set the current context to a specific namespace using:
+     ```
+     kubectl config set-context --current --namespace=dev
+     ```
+   - After this, you can run `kubectl get pods` without specifying the namespace.

+5. **Viewing All Pods Across Namespaces**:
+   - To see all pods in all namespaces, use:
+     ```
+     kubectl get pods --all-namespaces
+     ```

+6. **Resource Quotas**:
+   - To limit resources in a namespace, create a resource quota definition file that specifies the namespace and desired limits (e.g., pods, CPU, memory).
+   - Resource quotas help manage resource allocation and ensure that no single namespace consumes more than its share.

+#### Conclusion
+Namespaces in Kubernetes provide an essential mechanism for resource isolation and management, especially as applications grow and require different environments (like development, testing, and production).
+They facilitate better organization and help prevent conflicts between resources while enabling easier resource management through quotas and policies.

 ### 3.2 Les Pods
 Un Pod est l’unité d’exécution de base d’une application Kubernetes que vous créez ou déployez.
 Un Pod représente des process en cours d’exécution dans votre Cluster.